Eigensets and invariant sets of switching dynamical systems

-where $\bx = (x^1(t), \ldots , x^d(t))$ is a trajectory, $A(t)$ is an arbitrary summable function taking values in a given compact set~$\cA$ of real $d\times d$ matrices.
-Then~$\cA$ is called a control set, each matrix~$A\in \cA$ is a regime, and each summable function~$A(\cdot): \, \re_+ \to \cA$ is a switching law.
-Equality~(\ref{eq.lss}) holds almost everywhere, the solutions is assumed to be an absolutely continuous vector-valued function~$\bx(\vardot)$ with a locally summable derivative.
+where $A(t)$ is an arbitrary measurable function taking values in a given compact set~$\cA$ of real $d\times d$ matrices.
+The set~$\cA$ is called a {\em control set} and the function~$A(\cdot): \, \re_+ \to \cA$ is a {\em switching law}.
+The solutions~$\bx(\vardot)$ called {\em trajectory} is an absolutely continuous vector-valued function~$\bx(\vardot)$ satisfying equality~(\ref{eq.lss}) almost everywhere.
+Thus, a switching law and an initial point~$\bx_0$ defines a unique trajectory.

-{\em A linear switching system} is a family of ODE~(\ref{eq.lss}) with all possible switching laws~$A(t)$ taking values on a given matrix set~$\cA$ and with all possible initial values~$\bx_0 \in \re^d$.
-Such a system will be identified with the matrix set~$\cA$.
-If~$\cA$ consists of one matrix, then we obtain a linear ODE with constant coefficients, which for every initial condition, possesses a unique solution being a linear combination of fundamental solutions.
-Already the case of two-element control sets can offer a great resistance.
-Systems with arbitrary compact sets of regimes ~$\cA$ have been studied in an extensive literature, see monographs~\cite{GST12, L03, VdSS} and surway~\cite{LA09}.
+Given a compact set of matrices~$\cA$, we obtain the {\em linear switching system}, which is a family of ODE~(\ref{eq.lss}) with all possible switching laws~$A(t)$ taking values on~$\cA$ and all~$\bx_0 \in \re^d$.
+This system is identified with the matrix set~$\cA$.
+Each matrix~$A\in \cA$ is referred to as a {\em regime}.
+If~$\cA$ is a singleton, then we obtain a linear ODE with constant coefficients.
+Already the case of two-element control set~$\cA$ can offer a great resistance.
+The equation becomes non-linear since it contains the product of two unknowns: the matrix~$A(t)$ and the vector~$\bx(t)$.
+Arranging different switches between regimes from~$\cA$ we obtain trajectories with different growth, different reachable sets, etc. Systems with arbitrary control sets~$\cA$ have been studied in an extensive literature, see monographs~\cite{GST12, L03, VdSS} and survey~\cite{LA09}.
 In particular, the stability of switching systems has been a subject of intensive research starting from 1970s due to many applications~\cite{MP86, MP89, O77}, see also~\cite{GC, GLP17, ML03} and references therein.
-They are also analysed in the optimal control framework as systems with matrix control~$A\in \cA$~\cite{FM12}. \begin{remark} {\em Some works are restricted to the case of convex sets~$\cA$.
-This is sufficient in many cases, and the results for the sets~$\cA$ and ${\rm co}(\cA)$ (the convex hull) coincide.
-This is true, for example, in the stability and reachability problems.
-It is well-known that every trajectory of the system~${\rm co}(\cA)$ can be approximated with an arbitrary precision by those of the system~$\cA$.
-Some works~\cite{BFRS96, RSS06, V25} consider bilinear systems of the form:
+They are also analysed in the optimal control framework as systems with matrix control~\cite{FM12}. \begin{remark} {\em Many works study some special classes of control sets.
+For example,~\cite{BFRS96, RSS06, V25} consider bilinear systems of the form:

 where for each~$t$, we have~$\bigl(u_1(t), \ldots , u_m(t)) \in U$, the set~$U \subset \re^m$ is convex and compact; $A, B_1, \ldots, B_m$ are given $d\times d$ matrices.
 This is a special case of the system~(\ref{eq.lss}) with the convex control set~$\cA \, = \, A \, + \, \bigl\{ \, \sum_{i=1}^m u_i B_i : \ \, (u_1, \ldots , u_m) \in U\, \bigr\}$ } \end{remark}